EllyLoel/ellyloel.com/src/input/content/garden/front-end-development-s-identity-crisis.md

 I know how to do full-stack development, not because I wanted to but because I had to.
 My title was “developer”, as was everyone else’s.
 According to our titles there were no front-end or back-end developers.
 We had to do it all.
 This led to lots of bad HTML and CSS from back-end developers and lots of bad Node and PHP from front-end developers.

-> "HTML, CSS, JavaScript, Python, C#, and SQL may all be code, but they’re really quite different kinds of code and are suited to different kinds of people."
+> HTML, CSS, JavaScript, Python, C#, and SQL may all be code, but they’re really quite different kinds of code and are suited to different kinds of people.
 >
-> "I recently worked with an organization where there were dozens of Full Stack Developers and no Frontend Developers.
+> I recently worked with an organization where there were dozens of Full Stack Developers and no Frontend Developers.
 We had a website to build and nobody understood Flexbox, except me.
 Of course I was happy to help, but I had to learn React on the job to put the work in place.
 Fortunately I picked it up quite quickly, but the next CSS expert may not have done.
-The value you want from a CSS expert is their CSS, not their JavaScript, so it’s absurd to make JavaScript a requirement."
+The value you want from a CSS expert is their CSS, not their JavaScript, so it’s absurd to make JavaScript a requirement.

 — Heydon Pickering in [Reluctant Gatekeeping: The Problem With Full Stack](https://medium.com/@Heydon/reluctant-gatekeeping-the-problem-with-full-stack-e9ad836570f6)